 Loss is most difficult when you are caught off-guard.
 It’s as if the universe reaches out and slaps you hard across the face to see if you are paying attention to this precious gift of life.

-But I do believe that dreaming big can help you better deal with major loss and remind you to keeping looking to the future.
+But I do believe that dreaming big can help you better deal with major loss and remind you to keep looking to the future.
 It’s not good to let sorrow last forever.

 Eleanor Roosevelt once wisely said,